Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 ## Hosting

-!!! info "Initially the Community Repository will be hosted on [GitHub Pages][github-pages]."
+!!! info "The Community Repository will be hosted on [GitHub Pages][github-pages]."

-With caching of assets on the end user's side.
+    With a fallback on the [Central Server][reloaded-central-server] if GitHub ever goes down.

-Then, if we ever find we're serving too much traffic, we will self host the repository.
+Because this data is very small and stale, the user will cache all of the data on their end.

 The repository is set up in such a way that any HTTP server with downloads can host it.